go-vela/site/content/reference/yaml/_index.md

   reference information for creating Vela pipelines
 ---

 Steps and Stages Pipeline use "YAML Ain’t Markup Language" (YAML) which is a data serialization language designed to be human friendly.
 Vela accepts YAML fles with either a `.yml` or `.yaml` extension.
-If need to learn more about the YAML language we recommend to, see "[Learn YAML in five minutes.](https://www.codeproject.com/Articles/1214409/Learn-YAML-in-five-minutes)".
+If you'd like to learn more about the YAML language, we recommend you see, "[Learn YAML in five minutes.](https://www.codeproject.com/Articles/1214409/Learn-YAML-in-five-minutes)".

 {{% alert title="Tip:" color="info" %}}
 The design goals for YAML are, in decreasing priority: